rokucommunity/roku-deploy/README.md

 - **remotePort?:** string = 8060
     The port used for sending remote control commands (like home press or back press).
 This is mainly used for things like emulators, or when your roku is behind a firewall with a port-forward.
 - **remoteDebug?:** boolean = false
      When publishing a side loaded channel this flag can be used to enable the socket based BrightScript debug protocol.
+This should always be `false` unless you're creating a plugin for an editor such as VSCode, Atom, Sublime, etc.
      More information on the BrightScript debug protocol can be found here: https://developer.roku.com/en-ca/docs/developer-program/debugging/socket-based-debugger.md